UbiqueInnovation/jsonlogic-compiler/README.md

 ### Boolean casts

-As `CertLogic` only provides a subset of `truthy/falsy` values there exists the `Boolean` cast to ensure something is interpreted as a proper boolean.
+As `CertLogic` only provides a subset of `truthy/falsy` values we added the `Boolean` cast to ensure something is interpreted as a boolean.

 ```js
 a as Boolean